-The Grand Canyon State is not on the short list of states with legal online poker, but that does not mean it is explicitly illegal for you to play real money games online.
+The Grand Canyon State is among the top-grossing sites when it comes to sports betting handle, having made more than $600 million during October and November of last year.
+Unfortunately, it is still not on the short list of states with legal online poker, but that does not mean it is explicitly illegal for you to play real money games online.
 In fact, there are several good offshore options for those seeking online poker tournaments, cash games, and video poker games in Arizona.

 These offshore sites have exciting bonus offers for new users and offer multiple forms of gambling, including online sports betting and tons of niche markets.

 Our guide is going to direct you to the best sites open to Arizona users for online poker, how to get started playing on them, and where you can still go in person to play poker cash games in the state.
 That’s right, you do not have to visit neighboring Las Vegas, Nevada to enjoy the poker scene.
 You can do it right within the boundaries of the state.

 When it comes to offshore casinos, we always have a wide range of quality options to choose from, full of exciting table games and online slots.
 When it comes to online poker games or especially online poker tournaments, users have fewer options.